a20351766/udo.1.4.0/docs/source/dev-setup/devenv.rst

     vagrant ssh

-Once inside the VM, you can find the source under ``$GOPATH/src/github.com/hyperledger/fabric``.
+Once inside the VM, you can find the source under ``$GOPATH/src/github.com/hyperledger/udo``.
 It is also mounted as ``/hyperledger``.

-Building Hyperledger Fabric
+Building Hyperledger UDO
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once you have all the dependencies installed, and have cloned the
 repository, you can proceed to :doc:`build and test <build>` Hyperledger
-Fabric.
+UDO.

 Notes
 ~~~~~

-**NOTE:** Any time you change any of the files in your local fabric directory (under ``$GOPATH/src/github.com/hyperledger/fabric``), the update will be instantly available within the VM fabric directory.
+**NOTE:** Any time you change any of the files in your local udo directory (under ``$GOPATH/src/github.com/hyperledger/udo``), the update will be instantly available within the VM udo directory.

 **NOTE:** If you intend to run the development environment behind an HTTP Proxy, you need to configure the guest so that the provisioning